rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender fixes the slowdown of regular roadblock and Heavy / LeaderStrategy spawns by clearing the request queue from time to time.
 Bartender does this whenever a certain amount of time has passed without any new roadblock or strategy requests, despite them being off cooldown.
 This maximum-overdue delay guarantees that requests cannot block each other for too long.
 The most common cause of such blockages are HeavyStrategy requests, especially for HeavyStrategy 3.

-* Sometimes, regular roadblocks and Heavy / LeaderStrategy spawns may appear more frequently than their cooldowns would suggest.
-This happens because their cooldowns only stop the game from requesting more of them, which is unrelated to actually spawning any pending requests.
+* Sometimes, regular roadblock or Heavy / LeaderStrategy spawns may appear more or less frequently than their cooldowns would suggest.
+This happens because their cooldowns only affect requests, not spawns.
+While every spawn is the result of a request, not every request results in a spawn.
+The game remains free to spawn or cancel any support request at any time.

 * Very short cooldowns for regular roadblock or Heavy / LeaderStrategy requests may cause spam.
 Excessive support spam can lead to game instability, as these spawns ignore most spawn limits.
 You can also reduce this risk by setting their `Duration` VltEd parameters to low values.